MarcoDiFrancesco/LittleProjects/Notes/Security.md

 **Contextual authentication** is where the context around the user's login are considered and assessed (valutate) to then decide whether the person is who the say they are.
 If there's a chance they are not, then an appropriate action is taken.
 For example if I'm logging in a new computer in a place where I've never been, more steps in my authentication needs to be required and a notification should be sent to me.

+### Single sign on (SSO)

+SSO advantages:

+- reducing password fatigue from different user name and password combinations
+- reducing time spent re-entering passwords for the same identitry
+- reducing IT cost due to lower number of calls to help desk about passwords

+SSO types:

+- in a **pseudo-SSO** the client sofware manages the credentials and hides the login from the user
+- in a **proxy-based SSO** there is a proxy in the network that manages user credentials and hides te login details from the client
+- in a **true SSO** the user authenticates to a separate authentication service
+- in a **federated sso** is an authentication between administrative domains

+The main **disadvantage** of SSO is the only a password needs to be compromised to get access to serveral apps/services.

 ### Questions authentication

 - What is authentication?